 These options were being put forward in a factual context where the losses for 2014 had increased to more than expected (€39 million) and a €10 million loss was forecast for 2015, followed by a slight profit in 2016.
 There had been a successful sale of some surplus assets, and further benefit was expected from the organizational restructuring that still had some way to go.
 Information flow from the company had also improved.
 We are told that the Banks formed the view that the going concern situation appeared to be the best one, with a debt for equity swap also being investigated.

 The option in d. above, whether viewed as a moratorium or as a restart, is framed as a last resort.
 While the moratorium would allow the business of FMH to survive current but temporary financial difficulties, this was not the immediate concern in October 2014.
 This is because the standstill agreement was still in place, and there was no reason to believe that it would not be extended for an additional period.
 The banks were still engaged in active discussions with management and the shareholder and there was evidence of a viable going concern basis.
 Moreover, immediate cash problems had eased through the sale of surplus assets and the company was able and prepared to provide additional security.
 Furthermore, and fundamentally, it is understood that key criteria for a moratorium is that the financial difficulties are short term, and that the company will be able to address them in the short term.
 Not only would entering a formal moratorium impose a court assigned receiver on FMH, who would govern its finances and lead discussion with creditors, but the maximum period for the suspension would be 18 months (with some limited ability to extend in certain situations).
-This would undermine the position of management, with whom (particularly the CRO), the banks now enjoyed a much improved relationship, and was unlikely to resolve the company’s financial problems without a wider reorganization and fundamental financial restructuring.
+This would undermine the position of management, with whom (particularly the CRO), the banks now enjoyed an improved relationship, and was unlikely to resolve the company’s financial problems without a wider reorganization and fundamental financial restructuring.
 On its face, it looks like a procedure more amenable to a business with temporary cash flow difficulties rather than a business with significant long-term structural and solvency debt to equity ratio problems.